skiano/genz/README.md

 A server-first approach to js apps

+_NOTE: this is VERY exprimental and not ready for use_

 ## Motivation

 Sometimes a desire to have a monolithic front-end app makes the server-side a nightmare.
 For apps that have fairly static pages,